opendistro/for-elasticsearch/_posts/2020-04-06-Building-k-Nearest-Neighbor-(k-NN)-Similarity-Search-Engine-with-Elasticsearch.md

     ]
   }
 }
 ```

-You can also combine “knn” query clause with other query clauses as you would normally do with compound queries.
-In the example provided, the user first runs the knn query to find the closest five neighbors (k=5) to the vector [3,4] and then applies post filter to the results using the boolean query to focus on items that are priced less than 15 units.
+You can also combine the `knn` query clause with other query clauses as you would normally do with compound queries.
+In the example provided, the user first runs the `knn` query to find the closest five neighbors (k=5) to the vector [3,4] and then applies post filter to the results using the boolean query to focus on items that are priced less than 15 units.

 ```
 POST /myindex/_search
 {
-  "size" : 5,
+  "size": 5,
   "query": {
     "bool": {
-      "must" : {
+      "must": {
         "knn": {
           "my_vector": {
             "vector": [3, 4],